 Policies will be effective upon the date set by the School Committee.
 This date will ensure that affected persons have an opportunity to become familiar with the requirements of the new policy prior to its implementation.

-SOURCE: MASC
+SOURCE: MASC – Reviewed 2022

 NOTE: Except in an emergency situation, policies should not be adopted at the meeting at which they are initially introduced.